DanWahlin/openai-acs-msgraph/README.md

 ## Install App Dependencies and Start the App

-1. Run `npm install` to install dependencies.
+1. In the following steps you'll create three terminal windows in Visual Studio code.

+1. Right-click in the Visual Studio Code file list and select **Open in Integrated Terminal**.

-1. Run `docker-compose up` in a console window to start the Postgresql server.
+1. Enter `docker-compose up` in the window and press <kbd>Enter</kbd> to start the Postgresql server.

-1. Open a 2nd console window and run `npm start-api` to start the backend API service.
-This will automatically populate the database with sample data.
+1. Press the **+** icon in the **Terminal toolbar** to create a 2nd terminal window. `cd` into the *server/typescript* folder and run the following commands to install the dependencies and start the API server.

-1. Open a 3rd console window and run `npm start`.
+    - `npm install`
+    - `npm start`

+1. Press the **+** icon in the **Terminal toolbar** to create a 3rd terminal window. `cd` into the *client* folder and run the following commands to install the dependencies and start the client application.

+    - `npm install`
+    - `npm start`

 1. Go to the browser and login using your Microsoft 365 Developer tenant account.